Table of Contents

 Override IsHMD to define whether the device is a head-mounted display.

-For example, set it to false when using video as input.
+For example, set to false when using video as input.

 protected override bool IsHMD => false;

-For example, if it only runs on a mobile phone, you can use Display.DefaultSystemDisplay, whose rotation value automatically changes according to the current display state of the operating system.
+For example, if running only on mobile phones, use Display.DefaultSystemDisplay whose rotation value automatically changes according to the current display state of the operating system.

 protected override IDisplay Display => easyar.Display.DefaultSystemDisplay;